Brewing

 Water Temperature

 Water temperature governs how efficiently you extract soluble compounds.
-A practical working band is 88–95°C, and the widely referenced SCA recommendation is 90–96°C. (See THE COFFEESHOP's water temperature guide for detail.)
+A practical working band is 88–95°C, and the widely referenced SCA recommendation is 90–96°C. (See for detail.)

 Practically speaking, 88°C suppresses bitterness and yields delicate, clear notes, while 95°C boosts extraction efficiency, bringing forward body and bitterness alike.
 A light roast with aggressive acidity steeped at 88°C can smell beautiful but taste hollow.
 Bump it to 92°C, and the sweet core often emerges.